 A “control” is the term we use to describe things you put into your screen - buttons, grids, drop downs, etc. In the below image, everything you see is a control.
 Even the containers holding controls.

-Since there a lot of controls to choose from, Method separates the controls into three unique types.
+It has three tabs and the first tab allows you to insert controls.
+Since there a number of controls to choose from, Method separates the controls into three unique types.
 Each type is in its own collapsible section as shown below.

 - Containers: Containers separate controls into different groups on the screen, sort of like windows.
 At the moment, there is only one type of container, the Section.

-- Objects: You can think of the term “object” as sort of a catch-all term for anything you can drag onto your screen, from buttons to pictures, drop downs to calendars.
-You can check out a full list of objects in our Controls: Overview article.
+- Objects: You can think of the term “object” as sort of a catch-all term for anything you can drag onto your screen.
+These include: buttons, pictures, dropdown menus, calendars, grids, etc. You can check out a full list of objects in our Controls: Overview article.

 - Fields: When you create a screen, you need to select a Base table.
 All the fields available in that base table are available to drag on to the screen, and those fields have a direct connection to that table.